picsnippets/larakit/README.md

 Then simply add a model to your app that extends the `Buckii\Larakit\Models\Document` class.

+### Error

+Simple way to add error reporting to the database.
+Create an `errors` table using the migration provided as a base, then make sure your `Exceptions\Handler` class extends `Buckii\Larakit\Exceptions\Handler` instead of the default.

 ### Idempotent Database Seeder

 Allows for idempotent database seeds.
 See the class